ivankahl/sage-crm-dot-net-templates/README.md

 ## License

-This project is licensed under the GNU General Public Licence v3.0 License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the GNU General Public Licence v3.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Disclaimer